What is a cobot?

 At first.
 The idea to assist and relief the aging and stressed human workers with a gentle, care taking cybernetic colleague sounds good.

 These cobots will compensate many human weaknesses, hence improve quality and productivity.
 All the chores will be pushed onto them, while the human worker, thanks to his human status and alleged capabilities, is the leader of this pair or pack.

 Cobots would remind their human colleague not to forget again this or that operation, adapt their speed to him and go on with work restlessly while he/she enjoys coffee break.

 In a process involving humans, the human link is the weakest link of the chain.
 Unreliable, highly variable in mood and performance, needing periodic rest.

-Yet humans have human abilities like adjust to unexpected events, learn from experience or solve problems.
+Yet humans have human abilities like adjusting to unexpected events, learning from experience or solving problems.
 These made them unique and valuable in semi-automatic processes despite all other numerous weaknesses.
 At least until technology catches up.

 Related >Examples of cobotsFollow @HOHMANN_Chris